Kdecherf/shaarli-plugin-buffer/README.md

 * `now` which instructs Buffer to share the update immediately
 * `ignore` which ignores the share, default

-When a link has been shared, update ids are saved and the form is replaced with a single line.
+When a link has been shared, update ids are saved and the form is replaced with a warning.

+The link is automatically appended with a white space to the value of text field.
+Also if the text field is empty, the plugin will use the link title instead.

 Interaction with the Buffer API is done using an embedded copy of [bufferapp-php](https://github.com/thewebguy/bufferapp-php).

+### Retweets

+This plugin is able to schedule retweets instead of normal statuses if via plugin is enabled and it finds a twitter status link as the original source of a link.

+### Limitations

+This plugin does not handle exceptions and silently fails.
+For example the update post will silently fail if the text is larger than the tweet limit.

+Also the retweet feature considers that only twitter profiles are configured for Buffer sharing and will produce empty updates for the other social networks.

 ## Installation
 ### Via Git